-VAW-126 was commissioned in Norfolk, VA April 1st, 1969.
-Equipped with four E-2A Hawkeye aircraft, the squadron was assigned to Attack Carrier Air Wing SEVENTEEN assigned to USS FORRESTAL (CV 59).
+VAW-126 was commissioned in Norfolk, Virginia on April 1st, 1969.
+Equipped with four E-2A Hawkeye aircraft, the squadron was assigned to Attack Carrier Air Wing SEVENTEEN (CVW-17) assigned to USS FORRESTAL (CV 59).
 Following completion of their first deployment in July 1970, the squadron transitioned to the E-2B.
 This was a newer version of the same aircraft, equipped with a more flexible, digital computer weapons system.
 The command received accolades early in its history, winning the highly coveted COMNAVAIRLANT Battle Readiness Efficiency "E" and the CNO Safety “S” Award in 1971.
 The squadron won the Battle "E" a second time in 1974.

 1988 proved to be another outstanding year for the SEAHAWKS.
-The SEAHAWKS once again were awarded the COMNAVAIRLANT Battle "E," Meritorious Unit Commendation, and won the CVW-3 and CAEWWING 12 nomination for the Secretary of Defense Maintenance Excellence Award.
-In June, the Carrier Strike Group assembled for FLEETEX 2-88 and the SEAHAWKS departed with USS JOHN F. KENNEDY (CV 67) in August for its 4th deployment on board.
+They once again were awarded the COMNAVAIRLANT Battle "E," Meritorious Unit Commendation, and won the CVW-3 and CAEWWING 12 nomination for the Secretary of Defense Maintenance Excellence Award.
+The SEAHAWKS departed on USS JOHN F. KENNEDY (CV 67) in August for its 4th deployment on board.

-In November 1996, the SEAHAWKS deployed to the Mediterranean in support of Bosnian and Adriatic Operations.
-While in the Adriatic the SEAHAWKS flew several missions over the beach and provided ABC2, AEW, and ES in support of NATO air operations.
-In November 1998, VAW-126 deployed aboard USS ENTERPRISE (CVN 65) for JTG 99-1.
+In November 1996, the SEAHAWKS deployed to the Mediterranean Sea in support of operations in Bosnia and the Adriatic Sea.
+While in the Adriatic the SEAHAWKS provided support of NATO air operations.
+In November 1998, VAW-126 deployed aboard USS ENTERPRISE (CVN 65).
 In its first few months, the squadron participated in Arabian Gulf operations including Operations DESERT FOX and SOUTHERN WATCH.
 VAW-126 also participated in Juniper Stallion, INVITEX, and in Kosovo operations.
-In all, the squadron and everyone aboard USS ENTERPRISE (CVN 65) transited the Suez Canal four times during that deployment.
+The Carrier Battle Group wrapped up the deployment in the Arabian Gulf and returned home 6 May 1999.In November 1996, the SEAHAWKS deployed to the Mediterranean Sea in support of operations in Bosnia and the Adriatic Sea.
+While in the Adriatic the SEAHAWKS provided support of NATO air operations.
+In November 1998, VAW-126 deployed aboard USS ENTERPRISE (CVN 65).
+In its first few months, the squadron participated in Arabian Gulf operations including Operations DESERT FOX and SOUTHERN WATCH.
+VAW-126 also participated in Juniper Stallion, INVITEX, and in Kosovo operations.
 The Carrier Battle Group wrapped up the deployment in the Arabian Gulf and returned home 6 May 1999.

 VAW-126 deployed onboard the Navy's newest aircraft carrier at the time, USS HARRY S. TRUMAN (CVN 75) from November 2000 to May 2001.
 Their time was spent in the Mediterranean and Arabian Seas flying over 850 flight hours in support of Operation SOUTHERN WATCH.
 The SEAHAWKS maintenance professionals earned two Golden Wrench Awards while deployed.
 Following deployment, the SEAHAWKS spent several weeks in Puerto Rico supporting counter-narcotic operations in the region.

 In October 2004, VAW-126 deployed aboard USS HARRY S. TRUMAN (CVN 75) to the Arabian Gulf.
 During this highly intensive combat cruise, the SEAHAWKS surpassed all previous records by flying 419 combat missions into Iraq, accumulating more than 2000 flight hours in support of Operation IRAQI FEEDOM.
 In December 2004, the squadron sent two aircraft from the Arabian Gulf to Afghanistan in support of Operation ENDURING FREEDOM for the inauguration of the first democratically elected president.
 The SEAHAWKS returned home in April 2005.

 IIn April 2008, increased insurgent activity in Basrah, Iraq, resulted in the SEAHAWKS flying additional combat missions, providing time sensitive command and control to coalition forces allowed them to secure the city and ultimately defeat the uprising.
-The SEAHAWKS’ CEC capability provided the strike group commander a Single Integrated Air Picture (SIAP) extending as far north as Baghdad, Iraq.
+The SEAHAWKS’ Cooperative Engagement Capability (CEC) capability provided the strike group commander a Single Integrated Air Picture (SIAP) extending as far north as Baghdad, Iraq.
 Combat operations ended for the squadron on April 29th and the strike group prepared for the long transit home, making final port visits to Rhodes, Greece, and Marseilles, France, along the way.
 After departing Marseilles, the SEAHAWKS hosted French E-2C Hawkeyes for a day of carrier launch and recovery operations.
 The SEAHAWKS returned home on June 4th, 2008, concluding another successful combat deployment and earning the squadron the CNAL Battle “E” Efficiency Award for FY 2008 and the RADM Akers AEW Excellence Award for CY 2008.

 From June 2008 to February 2009, the SEAHAWKS participated in multiple events controlling fighters off the coast of Virginia in order to remain tactically proficient to become ready for the next set of deployment work ups.

-The SEAHAWKS had an incredibly busy and arduous year in 2009 as workups began.
+The SEAHAWKS had an incredibly busy and arduous year in 2009, as workups began.
 VAW-126 was getting ready for their next deployment by training in NAS Fallon and participating in TSTA, COMPTUEX, and JTFX aboard the USS HARRY S. TRUMAN (CVN 75).
 The SEAHAWKS were honing their operational skills and carrier landings in preparation for their upcoming deployment.